 Preparing A Bail Application

 A competent and prepared criminal lawyer will want to be informed of all relevant matters before appearing at court and making an application for bail for a client.
 Presenting an ill-prepared or rushed application to the court may result in the refusal of the application.

-So it’s important to take the time to consider what information and supporting document will be needed when instructing a criminal lawyer to make a bail application.
+It’s important to take the time to consider what information and supporting documentation will be needed when instructing a criminal lawyer to make a bail application.
 The earlier the information and relevant documentation are provided to the lawyer, the quicker the bail application can be presented to the court.

 This article provides an overview of what information and documentation are required by a criminal lawyer to assist in presenting a well-prepared bail application to the court in a timely manner.